VESTANDPAGE

 Since 2006, German artist Verena Stenke and Venetian-born artist and writer Andrea Pagnes have been working together as VestAndPage internationally in performance art, performance-based film, writing, publishing and temporary artistic community projects.

 VestAndPage have been devoted to experimental performance-based filmmaking through which they examine the evolution from original documentation of performative acts toward complexly contextual, non-linear storytelling.
-They produce their film works on-site as direct and visceral performances, which are never rehearsed or staged and happen in response to often extreme environments "familiar as a dream" (London City Nights) such as Antarctica, subterranean cave systems, Patagonia, Kashmir or military enclaves.
+They produce their film works on-site as direct and visceral performances, which are never rehearsed or staged and happen in response to often extreme environments "familiar as a dream" (London City Nights) such as Antarctica, Patagonia, Kashmir, subterranean cave systems, or military enclaves.
 Stenke and Pagnes usually work alone or with a small team of collaborators and use minimal non-invasive equipment.
 In a constant search through a reflexive mode for new images of interior landscapes, they consider the world their studio and host.
 They do not go to a place to tell a story; they go to a place to find its story.
 This approach contains the essential discourse of decolonisation: it is the land that holds us; we never own land.
-All forms of oppression and abuse on persons, beings, space or objects for art’s sake is to be avoided as all are equal partakers in the co-creation.
+All persons, beings, spaces, environments or non-human bodies are equal partakers in the co-creation of a film.

 Their films are outcomes of broad creative experience and research processes in which they explore so-called “thin places”: locations-in-between, where the veil between different temporalities, occurrences and stories is porous.
 To perform in these thresholds where the visible blends with the invisible, they have developed a psychogeographical method to activate memory and uncover layers of information and imagery stored in the human body, psyche, spirit, and environment.